bsmith89/blog/content/Education/python-lesson-balance.md

 [alternative Git lesson][git-guacamole],
 sharing my immature outline and encouraging folks to try it out themselves.
-Is there a better approach to making medium to large changes to the design?
+Is there a better approach to making medium to large changes to the design of a SWC lesson?

 [git-guac-email]: http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html
 [git-guacamole]: https://github.com/bsmith89/git-novice-outline